ThamudithaGeeth/AuraCook/README.md

-# Gusto - Recipe Generation app
+# AuraCook - Recipe Generation app

-Gusto is an mobile application for identifying food items and using an algorithm to suggest meals based on identified ingredients.
+AuraCook is an mobile application for identifying food items and using an algorithm to suggest meals based on identified ingredients.
 The food recognition machine learning model uses Term Frequency - Inverse Document Frequency (TF-IDF) and Cosine Similarity to generate these recipes.
 The application will be able to display top recipes, generate recipes, scan for food and recognise them as well.

 ## Table of Contents